 There are many reasons why a digital workplace is absolutely necessary to carry out business in today’s day and age.
 Some of these include:

-According to American Community Survey, telecommuting has risen 79 percent between 2005 and 2012 and now makes up 2.6 percent of the American workforce, or 3.2 million workers.
+According to a Survey, telecommuting has risen 79 percent between 2005 and 2012 and now makes up 2.6 percent of the American workforce, or 3.2 million workers.

 The shift towards remote working is an obvious one: